nullism/pycnic/benchmark/README.md

 ## Methods

-All WSGI frameworks are hosted with Gunicorn.
+All WSGI frameworks are hosted with Gunicorn (single worker).

     gunicorn <framework>_test:app